 The perfect weapon against having unwanted critters turn your yard into a place you don’t want to be is to plant the herbs, flowers, and plants that repel insects.

 Butterflies and ladybugs are welcome in my garden.
 Bugs like mosquitos and flies are not!

 Let’s not waste any more time.
 Finding the perfect plants to pair with your garden is easy once you know what critters they repel.

-Basil is one of those herbs that have so many different uses that it’s a must in any garden.
-Not only can you make a fantastic pesto, but basil does a fantastic job at keeping not-so-great insects away from other plants and you!
+Basil is one of those herbs with so many uses that it’s a must in any garden.
+Not only can you make a fantastic pesto, but basil does a fantastic job keeping not-so-great insects away from other plants and you!

-What’s so appealing about having basil in your garden is that it repels mosquitos and flies.
+What’s so appealing about having basil plants in your garden is that they repel mosquitos and flies.
 Keeping those two pests away alone would make it a must-have.

-I know you love pesto, but keep some leaves to repel all the bugs.
+I know you love homemade pesto, but keep some leaves to repel all the bugs.

-Bay leaf repels flies.
+Bay leaf plants repels flies.
 FLIES.
 I hate flies.
 Seriously.
 But…they love me.
-I will open my front door for two seconds and in comes an army of flies to drive me nuts.
+I will open my front door for two seconds, and an army of flies comes right in to drive me nuts.